Reading time 7 Minutes

 Patrick Ruppelt

-Quickly, unexpectedly quickly, I get a call from my supplier.
-Using the info I provided - um, you mean the item number I copied from the manufacturer's website?
+Quickly, unexpectedly quickly, I receive a call from my supplier.
+Based on the information I provided - er, you mean the article number I copied from the manufacturer's website?
 Well then. - they were able to find out .

 Now hold on tight.